 First Star is a gorgeous pale gray.
 And Big Chill is a slightly deeper gray.

 These paint colors aren’t necessarily just lighter or darker shades of each other, as is commonly thought.
-In fact, they’re all very different shades of white or off-white with diverse undertones.
-So, if you want Snowbound, but wish it was a little bit darker, don’t just jump down the color strip in hopes of finding the same shade!
+In fact, they are all very different shades of white or off-white with diverse undertones.

 Coordinating Colors for SW Snowbound